mdos/oidc-provider-poc/docs/domain.md

 ### Implicit

 A front-channel only OAuth2/OIDC authorization flow (/token endpoint is unused), used by public (non-confidential) clients such as user-agent resident Javascript applications (eg. React/Angular).
 The initial request at the AS to the /authorization endpoint sets the `response_type="token"|"id_token"|"token id_token"`.
 The AS does not produce refresh_tokens.

 ![oauth_implicit_flow image](../images/oauth_implicit_flow.png)

 **Figure**: Implicit Flow

-See [Flow Type Table](#Flow-Type-Table) below for specific reponse_types and tokens delivered for each.
+See [Flow Type Table](#Flow-Type-Table) below for information regarding the tokens delivered for specific reponse_types.

 ### Password

 Also known as *Resource Owner Password Grant*, generally back channel with a confidential client, but can be used front channel with highly trusted 1st party clients.
 The initial request at the AS to the /token endpoint sets the `grant_type="password"`.
 The AS may produce an optional refresh_token.

 This grant type should never be used with a 3rd party application, as the authorization code grant was designed exactly for that use case.
 This flow